-The main point of the axioms is to ensure that a well defined notion of infinitesimal spaces exist in the topos, whose existence concretely and usefully formalizes the wide-spread but often vague intuition about the role of infinitesimals in differential geometry.
+The main point of the axioms is to ensure that a well defined notion of infinitesimal spaces exists in the topos, whose existence concretely and usefully formalizes the wide-spread but often vague intuition about the role of infinitesimals in differential geometry.

 In particular, in such toposes there exists an infinitesimal space that behaves like the infinitesimal interval in such a way that for any space the tangent bundle of , is, again as an object of the topos, just the internal hom (using the notation of exponential objects in the cartesian closed category ).
-So a tangent vector in this context literally is an infinitesimal path in .
+So a tangent vector in this context is literally an infinitesimal path in .

 This way, in smooth toposes it is possible to give precise well-defined meaning to many of the familiar computations – wide-spread in particular in the physics literature – that compute with supposedly “infinitesimal” quantities.